RoryDuncan/learning-roadmaps/js/README.md

 MDN should be your first resource for looking up capabilities, method names, and other facets of javascript.

-4. Repeatedly challange yourself via [CodeWars](https://www.codewars.com)
+4. Repeatedly challenge yourself via [CodeWars](https://www.codewars.com)

 This step is to incorporate fun, but challanging, problems into your learning process.
 Kata's scale fairly well with your skill, but also provide you insight into computer science problems.